pippinbarr/cart253-2020/topics/object-oriented-programming/chains-of-inheritance.md

 A **car** is a kind of **vehicle**.
 A **motorcycle** is a kind of **vehicle**.
 And so on.

-But... a **sports car** is a kind of **car** that's faster, let's say... hmmmm.
+But... a **sports car** is a kind of **car** that's faster and "cooler"... hmmmm.

-Once we start talking about inheritance, it's clear that we don't necessarily stop at one level of inheritance.
+Once we start talking about inheritance, it's clear that we don't necessarily stop at one level.
 We could have a class that extends a class that extends a class!

 A `SportCar` would extend a `Car` which would extend a `Vehicle`.